-Using Docker to clone the MAMP concept -- DAMP stack: Docker, Apache, MySQL, PHP
+Cloning the MAMP concept with Docker -- DAMP stack: Docker, Apache, MySQL, PHP, etc

 Sometimes you want a Docker container to execute background tasks, and therefore want cron to be installed and running.
 Having cron running in the background is part of normal Unix/Linux/etc system admin practices.
 Even though the crontab format is kind of hokey, we all learn it and set up automated background tasks to keep the world functioning.
 Let's see how to set this up in a Docker container.